fastoch/NGINX/README.md

 - the web server will decrypt the data
 - you can configure your proxy to deny non-encrypted requests

-### Compression
+### Compression & Segmentation

-- NGINX proxy can also compress the response to reduce bandwidth usage and improve load times
+- NGINX proxy can compress the response to reduce bandwidth usage and improve load times
--
+- NGINX also supports segmentation, which means one big file can be segmented into multiple chunks

--
+## NGINX configuration

-@7
+@8